A couple looking at a laptop together, potentially engaging in activities such as browsing or working online as a team.

 • Leaves room for strong offers: Buyers considering your home have more time to pull together the funds for a strong offer.
 As the seller, this could help you get the sale price you were hoping for.

-• Potential discount on sale: Some real estate agents offer a discount if the home sells before going on the market.
+• Allows for a potential discount on sale: Some real estate agents offer a discount if the home sells before going on the market.
 The reasoning is that the agent didn’t have to shell out for the regular marketing costs.
 If you want a discount, get the details in writing before allowing a real estate agent to create a “coming soon” listing.

 Drawbacks Of Selling A ‘Coming Soon’ Home

-• Less exposure: A “coming soon” home will not get as much exposure as regular listings put on the MLS.
+• Less exposure: A “coming soon” home won’t get as much exposure as regular listings put on the MLS.
 With less exposure, you may see fewer offers.

-• Not listed at market value: In many cases, coming soon homes aren’t listed at market value.
-With limited market exposure, it is often difficult to determine the true value of the home.
+• Not listed at market value: In many cases, “coming soon” homes aren’t listed at market value.
+With limited market exposure, it’s often difficult to determine the true value of the home.

-• Potential of dual agency: A coming soon listing gives your real estate agent a better chance of securing dual agency.
-When your agent works with a buyer, they cannot put your needs first.
+• Potential of dual agency: A “coming soon” listing gives your real estate agent a better chance of securing dual agency.
+When your agent also represents the buyer, they can’t put your needs first.

 Tips For Selling A ‘Coming Soon’ Home

-• Find a real estate agent you can trust: Agents are held to a specific code of ethics.
-Find one who you’re comfortable working with and who will keep your best interests at heart.
+Agents are held to a specific code of ethics.
+Find one you’re comfortable working with who’ll keep your best interests at heart.

-• Understand that a “coming soon” listing isn’t right for everyone: The benefits of a “coming soon” listing are debated among real estate agents.
-One reason for the debate is that a “coming soon” listing isn’t the right fit for every seller.
+The benefits of a “coming soon” listing are debated among real estate agents.
+One reason for the debate is that a “coming soon” listing can lead to less exposure, which might not be the best thing for every seller.
 Evaluate the options to determine if a “coming soon” listing is the right choice for your situation.

 ‘Coming Soon’ Real Estate FAQs

-Where can I find real estate with “coming soon” listings?
+Where can I find ‘coming soon’ real estate listings?

-You can find coming soon listings by driving around your target neighborhood.
-While many agents put out physical signs for “coming soon” listings, others also post the listing online.
-If working with a buyer’s agent, they might be able to find “coming soon” listings through their network.
+You can find “coming soon” listings by driving around your target neighborhood.
+While many agents put out physical signs for “coming soon” listings, others post the listing online.
+If you’re working with a buyer’s agent, they might be able to find “coming soon” listings through their network.

-Can I make an offer on a new listing ‘coming soon’ home?
+Can I make an offer on a new ‘coming soon’ listing?

 A home buyer can make an offer on a “coming soon” listing despite the property not being available for showings until it officially hits the market.
 The interested buyer would submit their offer via the buyer’s agent, and the seller would receive the offer from their listing agent.